TomW1996/AutoSquidCorrect/README.md

 - ChiT
 <br />

-How To Set Up SQUID-Fix:
+How To Set Up SQUID-Fix: <br />
-1) Download 'AutoSquidCorrect' from GitHub - https://github.com/TomW1996/AutoSquidCorrect
+1) Download 'AutoSquidCorrect' from GitHub - https://github.com/TomW1996/AutoSquidCorrect <br />
-2) Download and install Wampserver - http://www.wampserver.com/
+2) Download and install Wampserver - http://www.wampserver.com/ <br />
-3) Move the contents of the AutoSquidCorrect folder into C:\wamp\www
+3) Move the contents of the AutoSquidCorrect folder into C:\wamp\www <br />
-4) Start Wamp
+4) Start Wamp <br />
-5) Search localhost in your address bar
+5) Search localhost in your address bar <br />